Firebear Improved Import & Export App for Shopify

 Our Improved Import & Export extension for Magento 2 is the most potent data transfer tool in the ecosystem.
 It not only powers connections between Magento websites but also lets you integrate your e-commerce store with various ERP, CRM, accounting, and whatever systems.
-Besides, the module provides the ability to import data from other e-commerce platforms, such as Shopify or BigCommerce.
+Besides, the module provides the ability to import data from other e-commerce platforms, such as Magento or BigCommerce.
 However, we’ve decided not to put bounds to our creative endeavors.
-We continue our expansion to new e-commerce systems with the Firebear Improved Import & Export app for Shopify.
-In the following material, we shed light on the project and provide access to its early beta version.
-Also, check our Firebear SAP Business One Shopify Integration App and The Ultimate Guide to Shopify Import.'
+We continue our expansion to new e-commerce systems with the Firebear Import & Export Tool app for Shopify.
+In the following material, we shed light on the project.
+Also, check our Firebear SAP Business One Shopify Integration App and The Ultimate Guide to Shopify Import.

 Table of contents

 - 1 Intro: The Leading Import & Export Extension for Magento 2

 - 2 Firebear Import & Export Tool For Shopify

 - 2.1 Import & Export Profiles